Posted October 2016 by Cole Murray and NZCU Baywide

 - Avoid buying pre-packaged food.
 It can be much cheaper to pick your own cheeses, chicken, ham, olives and other meats from the deli counter or butcher.

 - Fill up your car.
 Don’t drive your car almost empty – it’ll end up costing you more as you’ll lose fuel through evaporation.

 - DIY pet food.
 Make your own pet food by mixing rice, some cheap meat (ask the butcher for floor scraps) and leftover veges and cook them into tasty meals.
 Freeze and save.

 - Plan for Christmas early.
 Get organised for Christmas this year by buying your gifts at the mid-year sales.
 Remember, it’s very unlikely you’ll scoop a bargain in the month leading up to Christmas!
 You can also get organised for next year by setting up a Christmas Saver account.

 - Switch it off.
 Leaving a room?
 Turn off the lights as you exit.
 If you want to take it a step further, switch off appliances and other electrical items when not in use too.

 - Take lunch to work.
 Bringing your lunch each day to work will save you around $50 a week – that’s $2,600 a year!
 Don’t forget to bring snacks from home too.

 These are just some of the ideas that you could use to save hundreds every year.
-Once you get started you’ll find yourself coming up with all sorts of weird and wonderful ways to make your money work for you.
+Once you get started you’ll find yourself coming up with all sorts of weird and wonderful ways to improve your budget and make your money work for you.

 Now with all the extra money you’ve saved, all you need to do is think about how you’re going to spend it!
 Setting an achievable goal is a great way to stay motivated and keep on track.